Home

 Choosing the vinegar

-Using good quality vinegar will make your efforts look better and taste better.
+Using good quality vinegar will make your efforts look and taste better.
 So use the best quality you can afford.

 White Wine vinegars, Red Wine Vinegars and Rice Vinegars have a smooth taste are good choices as a base.
 Though White Wine Vinegar has a sharper taste, it does go well with some herbs and is a good choice.
-Apple Cider Vinegar has an overpowering taste and should be used prudently so that it does not overshadow the flavor of the herbs.
+Apple Cider Vinegar has an overpowering taste and should be used prudently so it does not overshadow the flavor of the herbs.

 Preparing the Herbs & Spices